Always with your smartphone

 • The belt

-Our sports belt features, in addition to its detachable magnetic sleeve, 3 extra storage compartments for keys, gels, cards, and soft flasks.
-It is the perfect companion for runners!
+Our sports belt features, in addition to its detachable magnetic sleeve, 3 extra storage compartments for keys, gels, cards and soft flasks.
+It's the perfect ally for runners!

 Sports belt